kom449/Discord-Bot-GIT/readme.md

  - Add MYSQL support and store user information remotely

 # Known Issues
- - Users can DM the bot with the commands, which should not be possible
  - There is currently no way to get specific roles of users
  - Using more than 1 word in a reason will result in a "Using too many parameters" will be fixed soon